 From Cordoba, your 14 day Spain and Portugal itinerary continues towards the capital of Andalucía, the majestic city of Seville.
 This city is bursting to the seams with beautiful architecture, stunning landmarks, including an abundance of UNESCO Heritage sites and of course the home of flamenco.

-Although I have marked two days here, if you have the option to plan a longer Portugal Spain itinerary, then I’d defiantly recommend spending at least an extra day here to absorb everything.
+Although I have marked two days here, if you have the option to plan a longer Portugal Spain itinerary, then I’d definitely recommend spending at least an extra day here to absorb everything.

 Start by exploring the historical centre, which includes the area called Barrio Santa Cruz; the old Jewish District.
 Also, plan to visit the Cathedral de Seville and the Real Alcazar de Seville.
-The historical centre is also where most of the walking tour guides mingle if you’re interested in joining one of them.
 All three places have UNESCO status and are close to each other.
+This Seville Bucket List tells you all the best places to see inthe city.
 I recommend booking tickets in advance for both the Cathedral and the Alcazar and using any time between to explore the Barrio.

-Seville has deep roots in its folklore, which heavily influence its music and dance.
-It would be sacrilege to not take the opportunity to watch one of the Flamenco shows in its birthplace in the evening.
+Seville has deep roots in its folklore, which heavily influences its music and dance.
+It would be sacrilege to not take the opportunity to watch a Flamenco show in its birthplace in the evening.

 Top things to do in Seville